 2.2 Either party may terminate a Contract at any time by giving notice in writing to the other party prior to the expiry of its Initial Term or Term (as applicable), or each subsequent Contract Period.
 The parties agree that, notwithstanding the serving of any notice to terminate a Contract, each Contract will continue in full force and effect until the expiry of its Initial Term or Term (as applicable), or its then-current Contract Period.
 Charges are non-refundable and Safecall does not provide refunds or credits for any partial Contract Periods.

 3.1 Safecall will perform the Services:

-(b) in accordance with these General Terms, the Service Specific Terms, and any Special Terms.
+(b) in accordance with these General Terms, the Service Specific Terms and the Data Processing Schedule; and

 3.2 Safecall will use reasonable efforts to meet such timescales as are set out in a Contract and will notify the Customer (where it is reasonably practicable to do so) if it is unable to meet them.

 3.3 Safecall may update or change the precise specification or functionality of a Service at its discretion, but will not materially decrease or impair performance of the Service in so doing.
 The Customer will comply with any reasonable request by Safecall to implement such updates.